structured-query-language/structured-query-language.github.io/whats-eating-up-your-snowflake-warehouse-part-2.md

 It means that we are looking for queries that whose execution time increased in progression 3 or more times, and the `$` indicates that latest execution time is also slower that the previous one

-The above `match_recognize` query will produce the following output:
+The above [MATCH_RECOGNIZE](applied-overview-of-MATCH_RECOGNIZE-clause.md) query will produce the following output:

 |query_parameterized_hash|query_text|execution_time_in_mins|start_time|
 |------------------------|----------|----------------------|----------|